 - A non-refundable processing and evaluation fee of $50, payable by cash (receipt provided), cheque or money order, to Lower Canada College, or by wire transfer (from a financial institution outside Canada only).

 The first round of decisions will be announced before March 1, 2020.
-Students who apply after January 13 made be applying for a space on the wait list.
+Applications received after January 13 are accepted, though candidates may be placed in the wait pool.

 In addition to the requirements for the entry grade, international students must also: